nrkno/sofie-cutout-tool/README.md

 #### CasparCG

 This tool is intended to be run along with the [NRK-version of CasparCG](https://github.com/nrkno/tv-automation-casparcg-server/releases)

-CasparCG should be set up with 2 channels, one for Program output, and one for the image-provider, see below.
+CasparCG should be set up with 2 channels, one for program output, and one for the image-provider, see below.

 #### CasparCG-image-provider